Senior Developer Ignacio “Nacho” Canovi

 Nowadays is the same thing.
 I create my own stuff, but I usually like to help other people and work around their ideas, even if it’s just a simple chord progression or a melody.

-Allegra: Do you have any other interesting hobbies that you want to share about?
+Allegra: Do you have any other interesting hobbies that you want to share?

 Nacho: I started getting into DIY electronics a couple of years ago.
 I have already played with some Arduino projects, but I really started getting into it after I found Adafruit and some other similar sites.
 I don’t have the time I would like to dedicate to it, but I’m always trying to build some gadgets that I can use to play music.